Jake McCarthy Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.60 team ERA that ranks second among all league pitching staffs.
+- The Rays have a 3.65 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to give up 81 home runs (one per game), the ninth-fewest in baseball.
+- The Rays rank 11th in baseball in home runs surrendered (85 total, one per game).

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he threw six innings, allowing one earned run while giving up three hits.
+- The right-hander's most recent time out came on Friday against the Kansas City Royals, when he threw six innings, surrendering three earned runs while allowing seven hits.

-- In 10 games this season, the 22-year-old has put up an ERA of 3.86, with 13 strikeouts per nine innings.
-Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.